SivaCharan123/KDL_SRIP23/data_ingestion/README.md

 This folder contains the following files and directories,

-* `index.php` : The page which contains an upload form that takes CSV/XLSX files, written in PHP, HTML and Bootstrap 5.
+* `form-upload.php` : The page which contains an upload form that takes CSV/XLSX files, written in PHP, HTML and Bootstrap 5.

 * `upload.php` : The PHP code that is run after the submit button is clicked on the upload form.
 It does the following things: first moves the file from POST to `datasets/` directory, then creates a `.meta` file which contains information retrived from the form in XML format, then executes a script called `upload-to-druid.py` which creates a `.json` file for Druid ingestion and sends the request to the Druid server.